How Amazon is preparing Alexa for the holidays

 "When you have a natural human interface like Alexa has, it becomes wide open," Moore said.
 "It does create a lot of very rapid turns that we need to do with scientists, engineers, and product designers to really be watching what customers do and quickly adjusting."

-Amazon is updating Alexa to improve everyday purchases at Whole Foods too.
-Amazon has integrated the grocery store into Alexa through a feature that allows customers to add items to their Whole Foods cart and ask Alexa for recipes.
-Once they're ready to check out, they can say, "Alexa, check out," and Alexa will send a link to their phones for delivery or pickup options.
-Customers can also ask Alexa for deals available to Prime members at Whole Foods.
+Amazon is updating Alexa to improve everyday purchases too.
+Amazon has integrated Whole Foods into Alexa through a feature that allows customers to ask Alexa for recipes.
+Alexa will then add the ingredients to shoppers' Whole Foods shopping cart, and sends them a link to their phones to checkout.
+Customers can also ask Alexa for deals available at Whole Foods.

 "The key point is that Alexa is learning your preferences," Moore said.
 "You can just say, 'Alexa, add milk to my Whole Foods cart,' and Alexa remembers your prior choice."